This Help File Page was issued on 09/30/2017

 d)An actual Restoral Signal - if received - will also Clear the Account.

-➢Note 4: For Communications Module Users - When using the Off Test Warning feature which notifies a Technician via Email that an Account which (s)he placed On Test is about to come Off Test, to also have an Operator get this Off Test Warning Signal as an Alarm Event, Check the Response Needed? box.
+➢Note 4: For MKS Customer Connect Service Users - When using the Off Test Warning feature which notifies a Technician via Email that an Account which she/he placed On Test is about to come Off Test, to also have an Operator get this Off Test Warning Signal as an Alarm Event, Check the Response Needed? box.

 ✓Verify Signal? - Check this box if an Operator must Verify this signal.